 MSU Trial Garden

-Plant Trial Field Day
+VIRTUAL Plant Trial Field Day

 The MSU Plant Trial Garden showcases a wide range of annuals, vegetables, herbs, herbaceous perennials, and Michigan native plants.
-For the third year in a row, we will also be trialing a wide variety of tender succulents for the Michigan landscape.
+For the fourth year in a row, we will also be trialing a wide variety of tender succulents for the Michigan landscape.
 We evaluate plants submitted by breeding companies, the All American Selection Committee, and Fleuroselect.
 We track plant performance, vigor, uniformity, ornamental value, disease tolerance, and response to climatic conditions.
 This unbiased information is summarized and made available to participating companies, industry professionals, and the general gardening public.
 For more information on the MSU Gardens, visit the MSU Trial Gardens website.